How It Works

 After Registration

-Once you log in on the portal, you can review eligible invoices (including the Original Pay Date that your customer has scheduled to pay you) and decide invoice by invoice whether early payment would be beneficial.
-You can then request early payment in exchange for offering a discount to your customer.
+Once you log in on the portal, you can review eligible invoices (including the Original Pay Date that your buyer has scheduled to pay you) and decide invoice by invoice whether early payment would be beneficial.
+You can then request early payment in exchange for offering a discount to your buyer.

 Requesting Early Payment